HollosJ/HollosJ/README.md

 ### ℹ️ About me:

 - 📍 North-West England
-- ♥️ My favourite libraries and tools include VSCode and Sass
+- ♥️ My favourite libraries and tools include VSCode, SCSS and React!
-- 🥅 My goals for 2021 include getting a job in front-end development
+- 🥅 My goals for 2021 include honing in on my current skillset and hopefully getting a job in front-end development

 ### 🔧 Languages and Tools: